Anytime! (A Live Set): Sophistication

 While Harley was considering the release of a new live album, he had first mentioned the possibility of releasing "Sophistication" in an October 2003 diary entry.
 Speaking of an "old recording", he said: "Don't imagine even the most fervent and enterprising among you has the track I'm thinking of on bootleg!
 Only Mickie Most and I ever took copies and the master tapes are here in this house.
 Gotcha!"
 Later in November, Harley sent the song's quarter-inch tape to engineer Matt Butler.
 In a diary entry at that time, Harley revealed: "Waiting to hear from Matt regarding the state of the quarter-inch tape he's been sent.
 It's 17 years old and will need treating with kid gloves."

 Release

-The album was released by Gott Discs on CD in the UK only.
-Pinnacle Records handled the album's distribution.
-The album had been licensed to Gott by Harley's own Comeuppance Ltd. The album's photographs of Harley, including the front cover shot, had been taken by Manfred Esser during October 2003 in Germany.
-Today, the album is out of print.
+The album was released by Gott Discs on CD in the UK only, with Pinnacle Records handling the distribution.
+It was licensed to Gott by Harley's own Comeuppance Ltd. The album's photographs of Harley, including the front cover shot, were taken by Manfred Esser during October 2003 in Germany.